 2. Prepare your lunch!

 Lunch Bunch volunteers make homemade meals, secure donations from their favorite restaurants or purchase prepared meals.
 We ask that you bring all of the necessary serving utensils along with plates, napkins and cups.
-Generally, our construction site trailers have electricity but if your meal requires heating on site please double-check with us first.
+Generally, our construction site trailers have electricity, but if your meal requires heating on site please double-check with us first.

 We also accept donations directly from restaurants in the form of catered lunches or gift cards.
-Donating lunch or snacks is a great way to get your name out to the thousands of volunteers that work with Habitat each year.
+Donating lunch or snacks is a great way to get your name out to the hundreds of volunteers that work with Habitat each year.